Research output per year

 Supervision of PhD students:

-• Giuseppe Strippole (PhD, Japanese Studies; 2019-present); a project on Japanese Science Fiction in comparative perspectives; co-supervisor: 30%);
+• Giuseppe Strippole (PhD, Japanese Studies; 2019-present); a project on Japanese and Russian Science Fiction; co-supervisor: 30%);

 • Anne Liebig (Russian Studies) "The Representation of History in Boris Akunin's Works" (principal supervisor; PhD award: July 2020).

 • Stella Medvedeva (European Theatre): "The Applicability of Vygotsky's Theory to the Analysis of the Reception of "Hamlet" in Russia" (principal supervisor; PhD award: April 2022).

 • Erik Jürgen Simone Vlaeminck (Russian Studies): "The Representation of Masculinity in Russian Contemporary Literature) (principal supervisor; PhD award: May 2020).

 • Sofia Polychronidou (European Theatre): "Socialist Realism and Its Manifestations in Soviet theatre in the 1920s-1940s" (principal supervisor; PhD award: June 2020).

 • John Luke King-Salter (Comparative Literature): " Dostoevsky’s Storm and Stress:

 Notes from Underground and the Psychological Foundations of Utopia” ( principal